IU Policies & Procedures

 Paper records containing “red-hot” data must be kept in locked file cabinets/storage rooms or otherwise access controlled.

-If you or your office handles critical information, please take time to review “Protecting Red-Hot Data: A Guide to Safe Handling of Critical Information”.
+If you or your office handles critical information, please take time to review “Actions you can take to secure sensitive data”.

 You may also contact the IT Support Center at (812) 941-2447 or email@example.com if you have any questions or need guidance regarding the collection, storage, or transmission of critical information.